adstriegel/cse30264-fa25-class/cp2/part2.md

-# Coding Project 2 - Part 2 - DRAFT
+# Coding Project 2 - Part 2

-Google Drive Link: See Canvas
+Google Drive Link: See Canvas for Part 1 or Part 2

 ## General Overview